-The main point of this corollary is that highest weights that are not symmetric are complex and therefore do not contribute to the non-orientable partition function because their Frobenius--Schur indicator vanishes.
-We can also notice that quaternionic representations with almost flat highest weight do not appear in the large $N$ scale, and that the partition function becomes a sum of nonnegative terms.
+Note that when $\lambda=\lambda(\alpha,\beta)$ and $\alpha=\beta$ or $\alpha=\tilde{\beta}$ (depending on the parity of $N$), the integer $\lambda_1=\alpha_1+\beta_1=2\alpha_1$ is always even, so that the condition $n=\tfrac{\lambda_1}{2}$ makes sense.
+The main point of this theorem is that highest weights that are not symmetric are complex and therefore do not contribute to the non-orientable partition function because their Frobenius--Schur indicator vanishes.
+We can also notice that quaternionic representations of $\SU(N)$ with almost flat highest weight do not appear in the large $N$ scale, and that the partition function becomes a sum of nonnegative terms.